I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 “The bedroom,” John said.
 “The scotch there is better than what I have in here, and I want multiple doors between the three of us and anyone trying to reach us.”

-Henry pushed up from the floor and unfurled to his impressive height.
+Henry pushed up from the floor.

 “Please tell me you have brandy there, too,” I said, rising from my own seat.